Electricity at the macroscale and its microscopic origins: Wannier functions of minimal width

-is simply a different term for {\em maximally localized Wannier function}~\cite{marzari_mlwf}.
-The title of this section acknowledges the work of Ferreira and Parada~\cite{ferreira_parada}, on which it is based.
+{\em Wannier function of minimal width} is simply another term for {\em maximally localized Wannier function}~\citep{marzari_mlwf}.
+The title of this section acknowledges the work of Ferreira and Parada, on which it is based~\citep{ferreira_parada}.
 My presentation differs from theirs in several ways, the most deliberate of which is my avoidance of quantum mechanical perturbation theory.
 This is to demonstrate that there is nothing specific to quantum mechanics in the theory of Wannier functions and their relationships with Bloch functions.
-All of this section would apply to the eigenfunctions ${b_{k\alpha}(x)=b_{\alpha}(k,x)\equiv \braket{x}{b_\alpha,k}}$ of any periodic operator ${\hamsmall(x)\equiv \expval{\hamsmall}{x}=\hamsmall(x+m\volume), \;\forall m\in\integer}$, where the circumference $\bulksize$ of $\onetorus$ is an integer multiple of $\volume$, and ${\hamsmall:\lebesgue(\onetorus)\to\lebesgue(\onetorus)}$ is bounded and self-adjoint.
-For example, a one particle position probability density function ${p(x)}$ from any classically-modelled process in a crystal whose bulk is represented in $\onetorus$ could be expressed as a smooth function ${\psi(x)=\sqrt{p(x)}e^{i\theta(x)}}$ and expanded in either a Bloch basis or a Wannier basis.
-Either basis could be used to build a basis of many-particle states to represent a function $\Psi$ whose square modulus is a classical many-particle position probability density function.